antonindevidal/VulkanSamples/README.md

 # Vulkan Samples

-These projects were only tested on 1 hardware.
-If you want to compile the projects, you will need to run the [compile.bat](https://github.com/antonindevidal/VulkanSamples/blob/main/3DRendering/Shaders/compile.bat) file first in order to compile the shaders.
-This requires to modify the [compile.bat](https://github.com/antonindevidal/VulkanSamples/blob/main/3DRendering/Shaders/compile.bat) file and change the glslc program filepath and output path for the SpirV files.
+## Technologies
+- C++ 20
+- Vulkan 1.3.296
+- GLFW
+- CMake

+**This project requires the Vulkan SDK to be installed in order to compile and run it.**

+In order to compile the project, a few steps are required :
+- Run the project one time to create the build folders.
+- Run the compile.bat file in the Shader folder of each project to create SpirV code.
+You may need to modify this script in order to change the Vulkan SDK folder and compiler output.
+- Compiling the project should work.

 ## [Grass Generation](https://github.com/antonindevidal/VulkanSamples/tree/main/GrassGeneration)